paulwexler/opinions/on_coding/README.md

 In other words, the implied `if` is **"if a `break` was executed"**.
 And of course that only happens when the break condition was met.
-So `else` only runs when the break condition was not met.
+So `else` only runs when the break condition was never met.
 ```python
     for x in y:
         if break_condition(x) is True: